We’d Love To Hear About Your Project

 Size Matters

 Consider matching how big your business is with the size of the agency you select.
-What this basically means is that small business might receive better services through small advertising agencies.
+What this basically means is that small businesses might receive better services from small advertising agencies.
 This is because it is not uncommon for the bigger players to assign their best talent to clients who rank high on the profitability ladder.
-If you, as small or mid-sized business owner, choose a smaller agency, you may expect personal attention, access to the top management, as well as its best talent.
-Big businesses and large corporations, on the other hand, might benefit more by working with larger agencies that offer a wider array of advertising and marketing services.

 If you plan to work with an agency located in the same city, ask if you can visit, so you may observe its employees and interact with them.
 This gives you an indication of how it operates, how its employees work with each other, and its overall work culture.
 Seek samples of comparable previous work as well as two to three references from clients.